|

 American wilderness has been fundamentally important in creating a

 national identity.
-The Hudson River School was a mid-19th century American
+The Hudson River School was a mid-19th century

-inspiration, these painters were celebrated for their realistic
+as inspiration, these painters were celebrated for their realistic

 depictions of the regions stunning and distinctive landscape.
 Their

-radiant, majestic style was influenced by
+radiant, majestic style was influenced by European romanticism.

-European romanticism.
-The artists shared common design aesthetics

-uniting them as a school despite their distinctive styles.
-The painters

-focused on the American wilderness, particularly the Hudson River Valley

-as well as the Catskill Mountains and Adirondack Mountains.
 The

+artists shared common design aesthetics uniting them as a school

+despite their distinctive styles.
+The painters focused on the American

+wilderness, particularly the Hudson River Valley as well as the

+Catskill Mountains and Adirondack Mountains.
+The paintings were

-detailed and celebrate Gods divine handiwork in nature.
+celebrate Gods divine handiwork in nature.

 The mid 1850s was a time of unprecedented development for the young

-nation, and the Hudson River painters depicted the vastness and beautify
+nation, and the Hudson River painters depicted the vastness and

-significance to art, history and culture
+beauty and significance to art, history and culture

 |